-As to medical fitnes s for duty, Officer (1) is fit for duty; or (2) is fit for duty, subject to the following limitations and/or restrictions on his activities: (Setting forth the restrictions and/or limitations); or (3) is fit for duty, but is required to: (e.g., wear eyeglasses or a hearing aid) at all times while on duty; or (4) is unfit for duty.
+As to medical fitne ess for duty, Offi cer

+(1) is fit for do aty; or

+(2 restriction uty, subject to the following limitations and/or s on his activities: orth the restrictions and/or limitations); or

+(3) is fit for du uty, but is required to:

+(e.g., wear on duty; o eyeglasses or a hearing aid) at all times while

+(4) is unfit for duty.
 This condition is remedial.
-It is anticipated the officer will be fit for duty on or before The officer is required to return for an appointment on; or (5) is unfit for duty.
+It is anticipated the officer will be fit for duty on or before .
+The officer is required to return for an appointment on; or (5) is unfit for duty.
 The condition is not remedial.